falsovsky/idlerpg-site-ng/README.md

 ## Using docker-compose

-This skeleton provides a `docker-compose.yml` for use with [docker-compose](https://docs.docker.com/compose/); it uses the `Dockerfile` provided as its base.
+This site provides a `docker-compose.yml` for use with [docker-compose](https://docs.docker.com/compose/); it uses the `Dockerfile` provided as its base.
 Build and start the image using: